Energy Savings Tips for Your Basement

-- Look at lighting options.
-Basements, by nature, are energy inefficient when it comes to lighting.
+- Look at lighting options: Basements, by nature, are energy inefficient when it comes to lighting.
 They often have poor natural light, and their low ceilings mean track or halogen pot lighting solutions are a staple.
-Replace these light bulbs with long-lasting fluorescent bulbs for an inexpensive upgrade.
-And if you have the money, consider making a larger basement renovation to turn those egress windows into lookout windows.
+Replace these light bulbs with long-lasting fluorescent bulbs or LEDs for an inexpensive upgrade.
+If you have the money, consider making a larger basement renovation to turn egress windows into lookout windows.
 Not only will allowing in more natural light save money on electricity, it will make it more pleasant to spend time in the space.
 You’ll be surprised how much more time you spend in your basement with its new views.

-- Replace the windows.
-Like your lighting solutions, the windows in seldom-used areas of your home generally aren't the most energy efficient, and could be allowing treated air to seep out of your house.
+- Replace the windows: Like your lighting solutions, the windows in seldom-used areas of your home generally aren't the most energy efficient, and could be allowing treated air to seep out of your house.
 Replacing them with energy-efficient alternatives will help you keep heated and air conditioned air indoors where it belongs, and can even improve your home security by making your home more resistant to burglars.

-- Finish/insulate your basement walls.
-If your basement is unfinished, you may be lacking insulation in your basement walls.
-And if you are, it means the energy you're spending to keep your home nice and warm is being wasted right through your basement.
+- Finish/insulate your basement walls: If your basement is unfinished, you may be lacking insulation in the walls.
+That means the energy you're spending to keep your home nice and warm is being wasted.
 The proper thickness of the insulation in your basement will vary based on where you live, and it’s worth bringing a contractor in to give you an expert opinion on your current insulation levels.
-If you have any plans to finish your basement, adding insulation should be step number one, as the cost to add insulation increases dramatically once the walls have already been established.
+If you have any plans to finish your basement, adding insulation should be step number one, as the cost increases dramatically once the walls have already been established.

-- Upgrade your appliances.
-If you have a bathroom or laundry room in the basement, you’ll improve your home’s energy efficiency by upgrading the appliances in these spaces.
+- Upgrade your appliances: If you have a bathroom or laundry room in the basement, you’ll improve your home’s energy efficiency by upgrading the appliances in these spaces.
 Replace that old water-guzzling toilet with a new, low-flow option and invest in an ENERGY STAR washer and dryer.
 The initial cost may be expensive, but you’ll start to see the energy savings immediately.
 When it’s time to replace your furnace and water heater, of course, you can see ever bigger monthly savings by putting out the up-front cash for high-efficiency models.

-- Wrap the water heater.
-Make a stop in your utility room while on your energy efficiency tour.
+- Wrap the water heater: Make a stop in your utility room while on your energy efficiency tour.
 If you have an electric water heater, wrap it in an insulated jacket and then wrap foam or even a towel around your pipes to help the water stay warmer for longer and reduce the burden on your appliance to continuously heat it up.

-Your basement may be an afterthought during your average day, but it's hardly ignored when it comes to your energy bill.
-Fortunately, it's easy to make some immediate improvements to your energy usage in this space with any of the five projects listed above.
-Start the project of your choice today, and you'll see the results month after month when your energy bill arrives.
+Your basement may be an afterthought during an average day, but it shouldn’t be ignored when it comes to your energy usage.
+Fortunately, it's easy to make some immediate improvements in this space, and you'll see the results month after month when your energy bill arrives.